AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

  5. Aroma
  6. Ethiopia

-Here is the resulting confusion matrix:
+And the resulting confusion matrix:

 ![](cm_great.png)

-The highest number of coffee growers were located in Ethiopia and Kenya, these two countries arrived in spot 11 and 9 on the list of important features.
+The highest number of coffee growers were located in Ethiopia and Kenya; these two countries arrived in spot 11 and 9 on the list of important features.
+The map was created using GeoPandas.